Chapter 13:

 “Do you have one?” asked Inês in a dry tone.

 She hadn't meant to say that out loud, but it was too late to take it back, now.
-Lu looked at her.
-Marcel and Jin looked at each other.
+Lu looked at her, her eyes wide and jittery.
+Marcel and Jin exchanged a weighty glance.

-“Do you?!”
-Marcel retorted.
-“You're always sharing your opinion on things and critiquing us, but let's see you come up with the programme!”
+“Do you?!” retorted Marcel.
+“You're always sharing your opinion on things and critiquing us, but let's see you come up with the programme for once!”

 There was a silence.
 Inês wouldn't engage in a screaming match, even if she had one or two answers waiting on the tip of her tongue.
 What good would it do to the group when they were caught in this inescapable limbo?
 She instead decided to take off in the direction of the shrine.
 Her mind was fogging over.
-She felt so tired from the day of walking and little sleeping, and now Marcel was trying to start something with her?
+She felt so tired from the day of walking, and whatever puny sleeping time she had managed to carve out for herself, and now Marcel was trying to start something with her?
 She stumbled and nearly fell as she crossed the lattice-like red ribbon, her legs faltering like cotton beneath her weight.
 Lu rushed over to support her.
 Together, they kept walking forward.
 She didn't look back to check if the boys were accompanying them; she was exhausted.

 When they left the cover of the woods, the twilight's cold had melted into the silver sky for a dark Prussian blue.
 Wind was circling lazily around the shrine and through the forest, sending waves through the trees in predictable patterns.
-There was snow – like there always was.
+There was snow—like there always was.
 Inês let herself down on the deck; her body didn't feel like her own anymore.
-Lu sat down next to her, massaging her neck and sighing softly.
-A little ways behind the two of them, Marcel and Jin were walking together.
-They arrived a minute later, and Jin sat down next to Lu.
-Marcel kept standing.
+Lu sat down next to her, massaging her own neck and sighing softly.
+A little ways behind the two of them, Marcel and Jin were walking together, speaking in hushed tones.
+They arrived a couple minutes later, and Jin sat down next to Lu.
+Marcel remained standing.

 The wind spoke while they stayed soundless.

-“Does anyone else feel like they're not really living this?” asked Inês in a whisper she didn't recognize.
-“Like they're watching this happen to themselves from the outside?”
+“Does anyone else feel like they're not really living this?”
+Inês asked in a whisper she didn't recognize.
+“Like they're watching this happen to their body from the outside?”

-She didn't get an answer; right as she finished her question, a bright, blue light, like an orb of sapphire concentrate, appeared between the shrine's two stone lanterns.
+But she didn't get an answer; there was no time for anyone to interject, because right as she finished her question, a bright, blue light, like an orb of sapphire concentrate, appeared between the shrine's two stone lanterns.
+It was happening again.

 Please sign in to leave a comment.